 If your readers are not getting your site on Search Engines, don’t forget to make sure this option is unchecked.

-You will get this option by simply login into your WordPress dashboard>setting>reading page.
+You will get this option by simply logging into your WordPress dashboard> settings>reading page.

-SEO-friendly URLs mean ensuring the URL that contains keywords and intends clearly.
+SEO-friendly URLs mean ensuring the URL contains keywords and intends clearly.

 If you can ensure SEO-friendly URLs, it will be easier for search engines to understand your content motive.

-If you notice the above URL, you and search engines can clearly understand the URL’s motive and what kinda content it contains.
+If you notice the above URL, you and search engines can clearly understand the URL’s motive and what kind of content it contains.

-Now you are thinking about how the Non-SEO friendly URL looks like right?
+Now you are thinking about what the Non-SEO friendly URL looks like right?
 Let’s have a look-

 The above URLs do not explain anything about the content.
-It’s also hard for search engines to understand this kinda URL.
+It’s also hard for search engines to understand this kind of URL.

 Keynote: If your site is already six months old, don’t change your site URL because it will harm your site ranking badly.